 The American Psychological Association is accepting applications for its Scott and Paul Pearsall Grant program.

-One $10,000 grant will be awarded to a graduate student or early career psychologists whose work seeks to increase the public’s understanding of the psychological pain and stigma experienced by adults living with visible physical disabilities, such as cerebral palsy.
+Through the program, a single grant of $10,000 will be awarded to a graduate student or early-career psychologist whose work increases public understanding of the psychological pain and stigma experienced by adults living with visible physical disabilities such as cerebral palsy.

-The program is designed to encourage talented students to orient their careers to understanding the psychological effect of stigma on people with visible disabilities; develop strategies to improve the public’s understanding of the psychological pain and stigma felt by individuals with visible physical disability in order to reduce harmful misconceptions; and encourage the dissemination of findings to the public.
+The program is designed to encourage a talented student to orient his/her career to understanding the psychological effect of stigma on people with visible disabilities; develop strategies to improve public understanding of the psychological pain and stigma felt by individuals with visible physical disability in order to reduce harmful misconceptions; and encourage dissemination of his/her findings to the public, expressly through media.

-To be eligible, applicants must be a full-time graduate student in good standing at an accredited university and, if human participants are involved, have received IRB approval before funding can be awarded.
+To be eligible, applicants must be a full-time graduate student in good standing at an accredited university and have received IRB approval before funding can be awarded if human participants are involved.

-See the APA website for complete program guidelines and application instructions.
+See the American Psychological Association website for complete program guidelines and application instructions.